cascadiaquakes/cvm-tools-book/usage/cvm_slicer.md

 ## Creating a Cross-Section

-The following are the steps to create a cross-section of the model by providing start and end coordinates and the desired depth range.
+The following are the steps taken to create a cross-section of the model by providing start and end coordinates and the desired depth range.

 ```
 [data] select option [meta, range, subset, help, exit]? subset